Decentralized Cooperative Beamforming for Networked LEO Satellites with Statistical CSI: Introduction

 Motivated by these advantages, networked \ac{leo} cooperative beamforming has attracted growing attention.
 Early works introduced distributed massive \ac{mimo} concepts over \ac{leo} constellations, demonstrating that satellite cooperation can emulate a virtual large-scale array and yield substantial beamforming gains~\cite{halim2022oj,halim2023oj}.
 The impact of satellite geometry on throughput has been analyzed in~\cite{Bacci2023taes,luca2025taes}.
 Other studies exploit \acp{ut}-side spatial processing to facilitate multi-satellite alignment and improve performance~\cite{kexin2024twc}.
-Position-assisted channel estimation and beamforming leveraging the \ac{los}-dominant nature of \ac{leo} channels have also been explored~\cite{zack2025pace}, along with joint hybrid beamforming and user scheduling for cooperative satellite networks~\cite{meixia2024twc}.
+Position-assisted channel estimation and beamforming leveraging the \ac{los}-dominant nature of \ac{leo} channels have also been explored~\cite{zack2026tcom}, along with joint hybrid beamforming and user scheduling for cooperative satellite networks~\cite{meixia2024twc}.
 Collectively, these results highlight the potential of networked \ac{leo} cooperation to enhance achievable rates.

 Despite this progress, several practical challenges remain.
-Many cooperative beamforming designs rely on \emph{instantaneous} \ac{csi}~\cite{halim2022oj,halim2021vtm,meixia2024twc,zack2025pace}, which is difficult to acquire in \ac{leo} systems due to short coherence times, large Doppler shifts, and non-negligible propagation and processing delays~\cite{semiblind2025cl,blockKF2023cl,ming2025twc}.
-Although recent works attempt to mitigate this issue by exploiting statistical \ac{csi}~\cite{moewin2025jsac,asynLEO2024TWC,yafei2025arxiv}, the resulting cooperative beamforming schemes are often implemented in an explicitly or implicitly \emph{centralized} manner, where network-wide information is aggregated at a \ac{cpu} to compute all beamformers jointly.
-Such centralized designs raise serious scalability concerns as constellation sizes and user populations grow, particularly under stringent on-board constraints.
+Many cooperative beamforming designs rely on \emph{instantaneous} \ac{csi}~\cite{halim2022oj,halim2021vtm,meixia2024twc,zack2026tcom}, which is difficult to acquire in \ac{leo} systems due to short coherence times, large Doppler shifts, and non-negligible propagation and processing delays~\cite{semiblind2025cl,blockKF2023cl,ming2025twc}.
+Although recent works mitigate this by exploiting statistical \ac{csi}~\cite{moewin2025jsac,asynLEO2024TWC,yafei2026jsac}, the resulting schemes are typically implemented in an explicitly or implicitly \emph{centralized} manner, aggregating network-wide information at a \ac{cpu} to compute all beamformers jointly, which raises scalability concerns as constellation sizes and user populations grow under stringent on-board constraints.

 To reduce complexity, several distributed baselines adopt simple linear beamformers such as \ac{mrt}, \ac{zf}, or their variants~\cite{moewin2023jsac,meixia2024twc,halim2022oj,halim2023oj,Bacci2023taes,luca2025taes}.
 While computationally efficient, these heuristic methods often incur noticeable performance losses compared with optimization-based designs.
 More recently, distributed cooperative beamforming approaches based on statistical \ac{csi} have been proposed for \ac{leo} networks~\cite{zack2025twc}.
 However, these methods are typically restricted to specific \ac{isl} topologies and struggle to accommodate the diverse variation of \ac{isl} connectivity in practice~\cite{halim2021vtm}.
 Moreover, scalability remains an issue, as existing solutions often rely on sequential execution or centralized information fusion.